Pierce57/Overview/README.md

     * Build a program that reads information about a golf tournament and allows a user to view information about the course, the overall scores, and the individual players.
 * ECE 306 - Introduction to Embedded Systems
     * <b> RC Car </b>
-      * Build a custom RC Car using the MSP430 platform that can receieve commands over a WI-FI connection and traverse a series of obstacle courses.
+      * Build a custom RC Car using the MSP430 platform that can receive commands over a WI-FI connection and traverse a series of obstacle courses.
 ### VHDL
 * ECE 310 - Design of Complex Digital Systems
   * <b> Simple CPU </b>
-    * Complete a design involving separate control and datapth with multiple modules
+    * Complete a design involving separate control and datapath with multiple modules.
-    * Complete a design that includes most of the elements to be used in the CPU
+    * Complete a design that includes most of the elements to be used in the CPU.
 ### HTML / CSS
 * E 115 – Introduction to Computing Environments
   * <b> Personal Website </b>
-    * Make a webpage about yourself that addresses who you are and what you hope to do at NC State
+    * Make a webpage about yourself that addresses who you are and what you hope to do at NC State.
 ### Java
 * AP Computer Science Principles
 * ECE 492 - Object-Oriented Application Programming with Java